Get insider access

 See our review

-If you want to see what a high-end microwave offers, the LG MVEM1825F is a good option.
-This model isn't the most expensive option from the brand, but it still has most of the high-end features, including a steam sensor and a companion app.
-It heats food much faster than some more expensive options, and it's much easier to see into its cooking chamber when the door is closed.
-There are several options for sensor cooking, and unlike most microwaves, its 'Popcorn' program uses the sensor to automatically know when your popcorn is done.
+If you're looking for a feature-rich high-end microwave, check out the LG MVEM1825F.
+This model isn't the most expensive microwave that LG makes, but it still has most of the high-end features, including a steam sensor and a companion app.
+It heats food much faster than some pricier options, and it's very easy to see into its cooking chamber when the door is closed.
+There are several sensor cooking modes, and unlike most microwaves, its 'Popcorn' program uses the sensor to automatically know when your popcorn is done.

-While there's no way to mute the microwave with the onboard controls, you can do so using the LG ThinQ app.
+There's no way to mute the microwave with the onboard controls, but you can do so using the LG ThinQ app.
 The app also allows you to set a timer, adjust the fan and cooktop light, and send cook time information to the microwave.
-However, this microwave only comes in two colors: stainless steel or black stainless steel.
+However, this microwave only comes in two colors: Stainless Steel or Black Stainless Steel.
 If that won't work in your kitchen, the Whirlpool WMH32519HZ comes in more colors and has a steam sensor.
-It doesn't have an app, but it has a cooking rack for 2-level cooking or for use with the 'Steam' and 'Simmer' sensor programs, which ask you to place a bowl of water under the rack.
+It doesn't have an app but includes a cooking rack for 2-level cooking or for use with the 'Steam' and 'Simmer' sensor programs, which ask you to place a bowl of water under the rack.

 See our review